 JD/MPA Paired Degree

 Students can now work faster toward their leadership role in public service with our paired-degree program.
-In collaboration with the Oklahoma City School of Law, J.D. and MPA students may complete both degrees in less time.
+In collaboration with the Oklahoma City School of Law, Juris Doctor and Master of Public administration students may complete both degrees in less time.

 JD/MPA Application Process

 M.P.A. students may apply to the OCU School of Law at any time prior to completing their M.P.A. coursework, with these two stipulations: (1) the student would first need to meet OCU Law School’s admission requirements like any other applying law school student before entering the J.D./M.P.A. paired degree program and (2) the student would need to complete 29 credit hours in the OCU School of Law program before any class taken in the J.D. program could be transferred to the M.P.A.

 M.P.A. students who have been admitted to both degree programs should notify the UCO Jackson College of Graduate Studies and the UCO M.P.A. program.
 Also, students who have been admitted to both degree programs should notify the OCU School of Law’s registrar.
 Students may do this by checking the appropriate box on their work statements during any enrollment period.